jamesdanged/Jude/README.md

 * forward/back cursor history
 * highlights incorrect name errors and some parsing errors

-In the future, this may include tools to find usages of a function, and even perform limited static type checking.
+In the future, this may include tools to find usages of a function, limited static type checking, and some refactoring/renaming.

 ![Jude demo gif](https://raw.githubusercontent.com/jamesdanged/Jude/master/img/JudeDemo.gif)